isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <p><strong><u>Football (Boys):</u></strong> YSS is a member of the Schools
 Football Academy (SFA).
-Male students who demonstrate an aptitude and passion for Football can look forward to joining our SFA led Football CCA where they will be participating in, planning, and organising intra and inter-school competitions.</p>
+Male students who demonstrate an aptitude and passion for Football can look forward to joining our SFA led Football CCA where their football skills will be developed further based on the nationally developed training progression.
+They will be participating in, planning, and organising intra and inter-school competitions.</p>
 </li>
 <li>
 <p><strong><u>Badminton:</u></strong> For students who demonstrate aptitude